 More often than we know, there are burrowing animals and insects in our yards.
 Your dog is often just trying to root them out.
 If this is the case, you see holes in one single area, around the roots of plants and trees or in a path.
 Try to use safe methods to fence and force them out.
 Never use toxins that can end up hurting your pet too.

-A lot of times your dog is simply digging to entertain themselves.
+A lot of times your dog simply digs to entertain themselves.
 When they dig at roots and soil they think it “plays back” when it sinks back down into the ground.
 These holes are often scattered around and happen when the dog is somewhat isolated from playmates and family.
 Active dogs and certain breeds are more prone to this behavior.
 So if this is your case, make sure to walk or have them walked twice a day to tire them out.
 And make sure to play with them using balls, disks and other active toys.
-It helps to stimulate them in other ways to prevent them from digging.
+It helps to stimulate them in other ways to prevent them from doing such activities.

 Sometimes there is nothing a dog won’t do for attention.
 And digging holes is one of those things.
 This would especially be your case if your dog digs in front of you or do it to interfere with whatever is grabbing your attention (like that shrub over there).
 All you have to do is make sure to spend time with them outside of the yard activities and ignore their attention-seeking behavior.
 Then make sure to praise their “good dog” behavior as much as you can.